 Yvette doesn’t use anything ambitious to melt the pewter, she uses a soup ladle suspended over the smallest camping stove you can buy.
 She uses an old dessert spoon to scoop the rubbish off the top of the molten metal, and a bit of metal coat-hanger to coax the molten pewter into the mould.
 She has only blown her eyelashes off once, but she has pebble-dashed her clothes a few times.
 She says she could be blasé and say it’s easy to forget you’re working with molten metal, but it isn’t easy to forget at all.
 It scares her witless every time!

-We have a good range of Yvette's work in the gallery but you can also commission your own make up of characters and animals.
+We have a range of Yvette's work in the gallery but you can also commission your own make up of characters and animals.
+You can see what we have currently by clicking here